MecatronicaUSB/mosaic/modules/fcomp/README.md

 # Feature extractors and matchers Comparison
 Monocular video based Mosaic Generation System for mobile robots implemented in OpenCV 3.2.
-In this module is only implemented a performance comparison module of four feature extractors (Sift, Surf, Orb and Kaze), and feature matchers (BruteForce, Flann).
+In this module a performance comparison module of four feature extractors (Sift, Surf, Orb and Kaze), and feature matchers (BruteForce, Flann) is implemented.

 ## Requirements
 - *OpenCV 3.0+*
 - *OpenCV extra modules 3.0+*

 ## How to compile?
-Provided with this repo is a CMakeLists.txt file, which you can use to directly compile the code as follows:
+Provided with this module, there is a CMakeLists.txt file, which you can use to directly compile the code as follows:
 ```bash
 cd <mosaic-opencv_directory>
 mkdir build